bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Friday, the 14-day percent change in average new cases was:
+As of Saturday, the 14-day percent change in average new cases was:

 - 28% in Champaign County
 - 62% in Illinois
-- 58% in the United States
+- 53% in the United States
-- -12% worldwide
+- -6% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"